tikv/website/content/docs/5.1/develop/develop.md

 ## [TiKV Clients](../clients/introduction/)

-TiKV has clients for a number of languages:
+TiKV provides the following clients developed in different programming languages:

 - [Java Client](../clients/java)'s RawKV API is ready for production.
-- [Go Client](../clients/go) is still in the stage of prove-of-concept and under heavy development.
+- [Go Client](../clients/go) is still in the proof-of-concept stage and under development.
-- [Rust Client](../clients/rust) is still in the stage of prove-of-concept and under heavy development.
+- [Rust Client](../clients/rust) is still in the proof-of-concept stage and under development.
-- [Python Client](../clients/python) is still in the stage of prove-of-concept and under heavy development.
+- [Python Client](../clients/python) is still in the proof-of-concept stage and under development.
-- [C++ Client](../clients/cpp) is still in the stage of prove-of-concept and under heavy development.
+- [C++ Client](../clients/cpp) is still in the proof-of-concept stage and under development.

 ## RawKV and TxnKV

-TiKV supports both transactional (TxnKV) API and non-transactional (RawKV) API.
+TiKV provides both transactional (TxnKV) API and non-transactional (RawKV) API.

 Learn how to use [RawKV API](../rawkv/introduction/):